aztemi/sign-in-with-solana/README.txt

 == Screenshots ==

-1. Sign-in with Solana button on the login screen
+1. Login with Solana button on the Login page
-2. Wallet authentication in progress
-3. User logged in successfully
+2. Register with Solana button on the Register page
+3. WooCommerce is also supported
+4. Wallet Address field on Users table list
+5. Update wallet address on user's profile

 == Source Code ==